MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-oauth-provider.md

 ---
 title: Use external OAuth providers
-description: Learn how to use external OAuth providers, how to add authentication to external browsers, and about the authenticate API parameters. ms.topic: how-to ms.localizationpriority: high ms.date: 09/01/2022
+description: Learn how to use external OAuth providers, add authentication to external browsers, and about the authenticate API parameters. ms.topic: how-to ms.localizationpriority: high ms.date: 09/01/2022